anycable/docs.anycable.io/docs/js/reliability.md

 ## Handle history retrieval failures

-History is finite (size limit and TTL), so a client that was away too long may fail to catch up.
-The server tells you about it via the protocol-level `info` event; react by resetting state instead of silently missing messages:
+History is finite (size limit and TTL), so a client that was offline too long may fail to catch up.
+The server reports this via the protocol-level `info` event; handle it by restoring the state from your backend:

 ```js
 import { createCable, Channel } from '@anycable/web'